 Turkey Tetrazzini Recipe is a hearty pasta casserole recipe made with leftover turkey!
-Creamy pasta and mushroom filling with a crispy topping!
+Creamy pasta and mushroom casserole with a crispy breadcrumb topping!

 Who can resist a creamy casserole recipe?
 We love leftover turkey recipes like this Turkey Shepherd’s Pie recipe and one of our favorites, Homemade Turkey Soup!
 No turkey carcass?
 Then try this Leftover Turkey Soup Recipe instead!